 The tricky part is figuring out how to make use of the clumps of dye powder left behind on speckling utensils; built up and sticky from the steam of the dye bath.

-The solution came to me during a late-night dyeing session where lots of speckling was being done.
-I was using a pot of clear water to rinse my speckling utensils between each use.
+The solution came to me during a late-night speckling session where I was using a pot of clear water to rinse my utensils between each use.
 When I was all finished, I cleaned up my space, but discovered that the pot I was using to rinse my utensils was now a bath of a beautiful dusty pink dye stock.
-It immediately occurred to me to use this bath for dying up a couple one of a kind tonals.
+It immediately occurred to me to use this bath for dyeing up a couple one of a kind tonals.
 Waste not, want not!

-Ever since that first Lucky Strike dye bath, I've made it a regular part of my dyeing sessions.
+Ever since that first Lucky Strike dye bath two years ago, I've made it a regular part of my dyeing sessions and most shop updates feature a collection of these one-of-a-kind colorways.
 Not every dye session requires a Lucky Strike bath, but when I do have need for one, it's a joy to see what beautiful colorway it bears.

 Post and Photos by Tayler Earl